 CCP reached out to poor, young and socially excluded couples, women and men in hard to reach regions to help them overcome barriers to uptake of modern contraceptives and connect them to quality health facilities.

-Through a 360 degree “surround and engage” approach, a comprehensive social marketing campaign is implemented using a mix of mass media, mid-media, interpersonal communication and mHealth.
-The campaign generates demand for family planning by developing awareness and motivating behavior change and linking young men, women and married couples to a network of Ujjwal Clinics.Relevant information is shared with young couples using a life-stage approach, in which reproductive health and family planning information is tailored to help them overcome social, cultural and economic barriers.
-Couples are encouraged to seek information, gain knowledge and choose a suitable, modern contraceptive method like intrauterine device (IUCD), injectable contraceptives to avoid unintended pregnancy, space pregnancies and to achieve desired family size.
+Through a 360-degree “surround and engage” approach, Ujjwal launched a comprehensive social marketing campaign.
+The campaign used a mix of mass media, interpersonal communication and digital health tools to generate demand for family planning.
+The project developed their awareness, motivated behavior change and linked young men, women and married couples to a network of Ujjwal Clinics.
+Young couples were given information using a life-stage approach.
+Through this approach, reproductive health and family planning information is tailored to help couples overcome social, cultural and economic barriers.
+Couples were encouraged to seek information, gain knowledge and choose a suitable, modern contraceptive method such as an intrauterine device (IUD) or an injectable contraception to avoid unintended pregnancy, and learned about spacing pregnancies to achieve desired family size.

 - Developed a branding strategy and established a network of Ujjwal clinics.
 In rural and urban areas, Ujjwal placed branded materials at clinics, social marketing outlets and in public spaces.

 - Created an android-based mobile application called Gyan Jyoti (“light of knowledge”).
 Community health workers were able to use the app to access persuasive and motivational films for counseling support and self-learning.
 Gyan Jyoti also collected usage data in real time to provide valuable information to program teams.

 - Implemented 6,800 live and video-based Entertainment-Education shows.
 The shows reached 1.33 million unique viewers across Bihar and Odisha.
 Following the shows, both private and public health facilities saw an increase in use of modern contraception methods.